balena-os/leviathan/documentation/getting-started.md

-# Quick start guide for leviathan
+# [Deprecated] Quick start guide for leviathan

+> This guide has been split into multiple pages in the same folder.
+You can read more about Leviathan from there.

 This is a quick start guide for using the leviathan remote testing framework, with a testbot.
 As a prerequisite for this guide, you will have to prepare your testbot, using the following [guide](https://github.com/balena-io/testbot-hardware/blob/master/documentation/getting-started.md).